-We drive past the Palace of Justice and there is a girl at a bus stop in a pink lace top, keeping her phone trapped in the lace just above her cleavage, pulling out a strip of chewing gum from her mouth.
+We drive past the Palace of Justice and there is a girl at a bus stop in a pink top.
+She keeps her phone trapped in the lace just above her cleavage, and is pulling out a strip of chewing gum from her mouth.

 “Business is slow because it’s the height of summer,” she says.

 Another girl has arrived who needs money to send home to her kid in Romania.